JuliaFavaro/SS25_TP_ProtoDUNE/README.md

 # Julia Favaro's Project - CERN Summer Student 2025, Neutrino group
-  TPs' analysis for the LArTPC performances
+## TPs' analysis for the LArTPC performances

-This project will focus on comparing sensitivity thresholds, noise characteristics, detector response, and background rates between real and simulated ProtoDUNE data, focusing particularly on Argon-39.
+This project will focus on comparing sensitivity thresholds, noise characteristics, detector response, and background rates between real and simulated ProtoDUNE data, focusing particularly on Argon-39, as part of the Offline Trigger Analysis.

 Indico webpage of the 2025's program: [https://indico.desy.de/event/44862/](https://summerstudent.web.cern.ch/2025)